Fear of the 4th of July & Thunderstorms

 For dogs with a fear of thunderstorms, spring and summer and the infamous 4th of July fireworks can be super scary events.
 Fear can range from a bit of nervousness and unease to sheer “tearing at the walls, yelping and peeing everywhere” panic.
-Old school, conventional options were to give the poor scared one sedatives or antianxiety medications to get them through the storm or the 4th.
-Sounds good, but when it comes to storms…how do you get the meds in the dog in advance of that summer storm that pops up while you are at work?
-We all know the weatherman/woman is never wrong, but even if there were 100% perfect in forecasting, who wants to have their adored dog drugged all spring and summer???
-No doggie versions of House wanted around here…hmmm, that was quite a visual, wasn’t it???
+Conventional options used to be to give the scared dog sedatives or antianxiety medications to get them through the storm or the 4th.
+Sounds ok, but when it comes to storms…how do you get the meds in the dog in advance of that summer storm that pops up while you are at work?
+We all know the weatherman/woman is never wrong, but even if they were 100% perfect in forecasting, who wants to have their adored dog drugged all spring and summer???

 For some dogs with just a little fearfulness, positive conditioning can help.
 Every time it storms, give your dog a treat that he or she adores and sit with them and comfort them a bit, thus conditioning the dog to associate storms with yummy treats and pets.
 This would work for me, a candy bar would sure take MY mind off a little rain…yum.
 But, for dogs with more severe fear issues, this is probably NOT going to be enough.

 Ok, one BIG bit of advice…do NOT go into uber-panic mode yourself, shrieking, “OMG, a thunderstorm…poor Fluffy, poor Fluffy, don’t be scared!” as you flap your hands and run around the house.
 This will NOT calm her down even a little, trust me.
 You, and other family members should stay calm, and keep your dog with you and in control.
 By maintaining a calm mood of presence you will be able to help yoyr dog stay calmer.